2026 Michigan Attorney General election

-The 2026 Michigan Attorney General election is scheduled to take place on November 3, 2026, to elect the Attorney General of Michigan.
-Incumbent Democratic Attorney General Dana Nessel is term-limited and cannot seek re-election to a third term in office.
-The major-party nominees will be selected at state party conventions.
+The 2026 Michigan Attorney General election is scheduled to take place on November 3, 2026, to elect the attorney general of Michigan.
+Democratic incumbent Dana Nessel is term-limited and ineligible to seek a third term.
+The major-party nominees were nominated at conventions in August 2026.
+Democratic Washtenaw County prosecuting attorney Eli Savit and Republican Eaton County prosecuting attorney Doug Lloyd are the nominees for their respective parties.